 This park is great if you’re just looking for a stroll in some greenery.
 It’s a bit of a walk to get here from the city center, but it’s perfectly walkable.
 That said, you could take public transportation to get here and save the steps for actually walking in the park.

 I didn’t think it was all that impressive.
-Yes, there are some nice walking paths and ponds, but if you’re looking to surround yourself in nature, I think this there is a better option.
+Yes, there are some nice walking paths and ponds, but if you’re looking to surround yourself in nature, I think this there is a better option (like the Botanical Gardens).

 Botanical Gardens